lpender/ecotonics_blog/_posts/2018-12-08-how-we-chose-ir3535-as-the-active-ingredient-in-wild-side.md

 published: true
-excerpt: "After hours of research combing scientific literature, we feel confident that IR3535 is the safest and most effective active that we trust against the bugs we're most scared of"
+excerpt: "After hours of research combing scientific literature, we feel confident that IR3535 is the safest and most effective active that we trust against the bugs we're most scared of."
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor